Mages-Alliance/magic/README.md

 ## Getting Started: The Spellbook

-To begin, you must consult the **Spellbook** (our Bootstrap Registry) to learn the correct sequence of spells for the Scroll you want the Spirit to learn from.
+To begin, you must consult the **Spellbook** to learn the correct sequence of spells for the Scroll you want the Spirit to learn from.

-**Open the Spellbook to begin:** `system/00-registry.md`
+**Open the Spellbook to begin:** `system/00-spellbook.md`

 Follow the instructions for the "Qualified Self State" to have the Spirit learn from its first and most important Scroll.